 An open-source package of scalable building blocks for data movement tailored to the needs of large-scale parallel analysis workloads

-Download from our subversion repository with the following command:
+Download DIY with the following command:

 and follow the instructions in the README file in the top-level directory.
 There is also an instruction manual in the doc directory.

 Scalable, parallel analysis of data-intensive computational science relies on the decomposition of the analysis problem among a large number of distributed-memory compute nodes, the efficient data exchange among them, and data transport between compute nodes and a parallel storage system.
 Configurable data partitioning, scalable data exchange, and efficient parallel I/O are the main components of DIY, a library that assists developers in parallelizing serial analysis algorithms by providing configurable, high-performance data movement algorithms built on top of MPI.
 Computational scientists, data analysis researchers, and visualization tool builders can all benefit from these tools.